 Instructing an expert

-At any time after the case has been referred to the IP the Panel can direct that an EA be instructed on its behalf.
-In such circumstances the Chair of the IP will contact the ARB Investigations Officer (IO) in writing, outlining the reason for the instruction and the nature of the advice sought.
+If the IP determines that the advice of an EA is required, the Chair of the IP will contact the Investigations Officer (IO) in writing, outlining the reason for the instruction and the nature of the advice sought.

 The IO will identify and instruct an appropriate EA.
 When identifying an appropriate EA the IO will attempt to identify a professional in the appropriate field who is experienced in providing expert evidence.
 Regulated professionals and those registered with professional bodies will be used where possible.

-Once satisfied with the choice of EA, the IP will issue the EA with instructions on the matters requiring advice, and the appropriate format for providing that advice.
+Once satisfied with the choice of EA, the IO will issue the EA with instructions on behalf of the IP, and the appropriate format for providing their advice.
 The instructions will also ask the EA to provide details of any other serious matters that come to light in the course of their instruction, even if they were not included in the initial brief.
 ARB will confirm expected timescales with the EA at the point of instruction.